54th Pennsylvania Infantry Regiment: Reenactors

 In 1992, a group of civil war enthusiasts started the 54th PVI Co.
 A, to portray the soldiers and civilians from their hometown of Johnstown, PA.
-Since then the unit has expanded well beyond the borders of Cambria county.
-We now consist of members from all over Pennsylvania, West Virginia, and Maryland.
-We participate in various events in Pennsylvania, Maryland, Virginia, West Virginia, and Ohio.
+Since then the unit has expanded well beyond the borders of Cambria county, consisting of members from all over Pennsylvania, West Virginia, and Maryland.
+The group participates in various events in Pennsylvania, Maryland, Virginia, West Virginia, and Ohio.
 Such events have included the 150th anniversary events of New Market, Cedar Creek, Gettysburg, Bull Run, Antietam, Chancellorsville, and Appomattox.

 The regiment was also instrumental in helping fund a Civil War memorial statue in Johnstown.
 The monument was dedicated on November 11, 2000, in Johnstown's Central Park.
 The regiment belongs to the 2nd regiment Federal Volunteer Brigade.

 Popular culture

 The regiment is highlighted during the Battle of New Market scenes in Sean McNamara's 2014 film Field of Lost Shoes.
 In the film, Capt.
 Henry DuPont of the 5th United States Artillery (played by David Arquette) praises the men of the 54th for holding their line, saying "God bless those Pennsylvania boys--holding fast!".